jlewicki/tree_state_router/README.md

 Navigator 2.0 APIs.

 ### Route URIs
- URIs representing the current report path are reported to the platform.
+URIs representing the current route path are reported to the platform.
 When targeting the web platform, this means the browser URL will be updated as state transitions occur.

 Each active route contributes a segment to the URI, and the specific text of this segment can